 The final step involves closing the incisions with sutures, surgical adhesive, clips, or tape, as needed.
 You’ll be moved to a recovery area until the anesthesia wears off.
 Oftentimes tummy tucks are done as outpatient procedures.

 Typically you need a few weeks to give your body a chance to heal before returning to normal daily activities, but be sure to wait 4-6 weeks to begin more strenuous activities.
-By eight to twelve weeks, you should be able to engage in most activities without restriction.
+By eight weeks, you should be able to engage in most activities without restriction.

 To explore abdominoplasty in greater detail, schedule a consultation at Central Coast Institute for Plastic Surgery.
 Online scheduling is one option, or you can call to speak with a member of the administrative staff.